MAVLink System and Component ID Assignment

 The following section suggests a process to allow MAVLink components to automatically update themselves with the correct ids.

-System Id Assignment
+Component System ID Assignment

 INFO